apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 | array         | array          | `[1]`       |
 | map           | object         | `{"a": 1}`  |
 | fixed         | string         | `"\u00ff"`  |

-  * _order_: specifies how this field impacts sort ordering of this record (optional).
-Valid values are "ascending" (the default), "descending", or "ignore".
-For more details on how this is used, see the sort order section below.
-  * _aliases_: a JSON array of strings, providing alternate names for this field (optional).

 For example, a linked-list of 64-bit values may be defined with:
 ```jsonc